Looking for a sure-fire way to make your colleagues roll their eyes? Just announce you’re about to add animations to a PowerPoint slide deck.

 According to PowerPoint Ninja, the key is to create slides that display your information in small, digestible chunks, through a technique called “content staging.”
 The goal of staging content is to sustain the audience’s attention by revealing your content over multiple steps within a single slide, ensuring that the viewer always stays with you rather than reading ahead.

-Notice that a simple “Fade In” animation clearly sets up the dichotomy, allowing the viewer to look at one set first before comparing to the other.
-It’s an effective way to show the comparison.
+A simple “Fade In” animation, for example, clearly sets up the dichotomy when making a comparison, allowing the viewer to look at one half first before comparing to the other.

 Animation becomes especially useful in your recorded presentation when you want to help your audience follow along with a specific line of thinking.
 As Smarterer notes, “using custom animations, you can control how the content is displayed to the audience so as to not overwhelm them and help them to follow your train of thought.”

-On these more complicated slides, you want to take advantage of timing and movement to simplify the message.
-Using another example from our own materials, let’s look at one way to highlight a list of features that might otherwise be difficult to see if presented all at once.
+On these more complicated slides, you want to take advantage of timing and movement to simplify the message, such as highlighting as you run through a list of features that might otherwise be difficult to see if presented all at once.

 There are three types of animations: Entrance, Emphasis, and Exit.
-And while PowerPoint especially presents no shortage of options for each, we’ve found it’s best to stay simple when producing your slides.
+And while PowerPoint, especially, presents no shortage of options for each, we’ve found it’s best to stay simple when recording a presentation with animations.

 Fade — which brings your object in or out in a way that’s noticeable but not sudden